-Populations with special designations need to be coded and entered in the state system.
-Special designation coding creates the ability to disaggregate subsets of eligible individual served in Title II programs.
+Populations with special designations need to be coded and entered into the state system.
+Special designation coding allows for the disaggregation of subsets of eligible individual served in Title II programs.
 Eligible individuals enrolled with a special designation must be assessed using an approved standardized assessment.
 Special program designation definitions are listed below.
 Additional coding information may be found in Section I, General Instructions of the Iowa Data Dictionary.

-Jail: eligible individual are within a city or county facility designated to confine or rehabilitate criminal offenders.
+Jail: eligible individuals are within a city or county facility designated to confine or rehabilitate criminal offenders.